jadeKing/remote-study-buddy/README.md

 ```
 Tasks
 -----
+0. Make username link to profile

-1. Languages learnt on profiles
+1. Languages learnt on profiles:: DONE
 2. Bio on profile
 3. Share email address / send email
-4. See previous work
+4. See previous work - link to github...
+5. Users links need to link to their own profile
+6. Move language buttons/drop down to profile page